-"Age appropriate" means of the right size, child sized, or adapted so that a child can use safely, and suitable to the chronological age range and developmental characteristics of a specific age group of children or child.
+"Age appropriate" means of the right size, child sized or adapted so that a child can use safely.
+Suitable to the choronologcial age range and developmental characteristics of a specific age group of children or child.
 This means the materials/equipment should interest and challenge children in terms of their age and abilities.
-Any materials/equipment with a specified age range by the manufacturer must be followed when being used by children.
+Any material/equipment with a specified age range by manufacturer must be followed when being used by children.